SCOMnewbie/SCOMnewbie.github.io/_posts/2021-02-28-passwordlessongithub.md

 ![01](/assets/img/2021-02-28/01.png)

-You can clone the repo and replace the values with yours in the settings.json file.
+You can clone the repo and **replace the values with yours in the settings**.json file.
 Then before pushing this code to your private repo, make sure also that the WindowsSelfDeployment.yml is located under the .github/workflows folder.
 If not, simply copy/paste from the one located in the backup folder.
 You can now commit and push to Github which should start the pipeline.

 {% include important.html content="I do this demo on Github because I’ve wanted to learn it.
 You can do the same on other providers without effort.
 The only mandatory part is your self-hosted agents require access to Azure and more specifically Keyvault.
 In other words, you will need an Azure subscription if you want to deploy something in GCP for example." %}

-Let's configure to the Linux agent and then continue the demo.
+Let's configure the Linux agent and then continue the demo.

 # linux Self-hosted agent

-Compared to my Windows agent which run locally on a hyper-V, I've decided to deploy my Linux agent in Azure (I don't have an easy GCP/AWS playground).
+Compared to my Windows agent which run locally on Hyper-V, I've decided to deploy my Linux agent in Azure (I don't have an easy GCP/AWS playground).
 Here what I've done on the machine:

-- Install fresh 18.04 Ubuntu server
+- Install a fresh 18.04 Ubuntu server
-- Install the github self-hosted agent.
+- Install the Github self-hosted agent.
 You can't run the ./config.sh in Root.
-Make sure you have the proper rights applied to your action-runner folder ;).
+Make sure you have the proper rights applied to your action-runner folder (not root) ;).
 - Install Powershell
 - Install Azure CLI
 - Install the ARC agent
 - Create the same as Windows profile.ps1 file within the $PSHOME folder.

-That's it!
-Then I've ran ./run.sh & to avoid blocking my terminal and now the github agent should become green in the settings/action tab.
-The final part it now we have to permit our new service principal to access our Keyvault.
-As before with the Windows agent, go in the Azure CLI secret and grant Key Vault Secrets User permission on it.
+Then I've ran **./run.sh &** to avoid blocking my terminal and now the Github agent should become green in the settings/action tab.
+As before, **allow the new service principal to access your secret in Keyvault** and you’re done.

 # Explain the pipeline